panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 Let's start with calculating the unigram, bigram and trigram counts (we need the bigram counts for trigram smoothing).
 The sentences are also converted appropriately by adding sentences at the start and end of sentences.

-For the unigram language model, the perplexity for different values of k was as follow:
+For the unigram language model, the perplexity for different values of k was as follows:

 k	Perplexity
 0.0001	613.92